 Module 6: Genetics, evolution and ecosystems; cellular control, inheritance, genetic engineering, cloning and biotechnology, ecosystems, populations and sustainability.
+What entry requirements will I need?

 In addition to the general entry requirements, you will need a grade 6 in Biology or grade 6/6 in Combined Science.